php-dev-br/laravel-doc-pt-br/passwords.md

 to the password reset form, we may update the user's password in the database.

 The `reset` method returns a "status" slug.
 This status may be translated using Laravel's [localization](localization.md) helpers in order to display a user-friendly message to the user regarding the status of their request.
 The translation of the password reset status is determined by your application's `lang/{lang}/passwords.php` language file.
 An entry for each possible value of the status slug is located within the `passwords` language file.
-If your application does not contain a `lang` directory, you may create it using the `lang:publish` Artisan command.

 Before moving on, you may be wondering how Laravel knows how to retrieve the user record from your application's database when calling the `Password`